itispx/forex-trade-app/apps/server/index.md

 This file then creates a Socket.io server using the `Server` class from the `socket.io` module and attaches it to the HTTP server.
 It also sets the `cors` option to allow connections from any origin.

-Finally, the code creates a Socket.io namespace called `/v1/exchanges` and sets up a connection event listener.
+Finally, it creates a Socket.io namespace called `/v1/exchanges` and sets up a connection event listener.
 When a client connects to this namespace, the `getRealTimeExchangeValuesAction` function is called and passed the `exchangeIo` object, which is the Socket.io namespace.
 This function is expected to handle the logic for getting real-time exchange values and emitting them to connected clients.